PayPal: Criticism and controversies

 In 2003, PayPal voluntarily ceased serving as a payment intermediary between gambling websites and their online customers.
 At the time of this cessation, it was the largest payment processor for online gambling transactions.
 In 2010, PayPal resumed accepting such transactions, but only in those countries where online gambling is legal, and only for sites which are properly licensed to operate in those jurisdictions.

 Since at least 2005, PayPal has maintained an Acceptable Use policy which disallows "transactions involving... items that are considered obscene... [or] certain sexually oriented materials or services."
 Their enforcement of the policy has been a constant source of controversy between PayPal and people within or related to the sex industry.
-In 2014, PayPal notified subscription service provider Patreon that it was moving to cease integration with Patreon as a platform as the result of Patreon permitting "adult content" on their platform.
+In 2014, PayPal notified subscription service provider Patreon that it was moving to cease integration with Patreon as a platform as the result of Patreon permitting "adult content" on its platform.
 Patreon then removed access to PayPal services for creators who produced sexual content.

 If PayPal determines an account has been used for fraud, for another purpose that violates PayPal's Acceptable Use Policy, or without the account holder's authorization, PayPal puts limitations on, or freezes, the account.
-PayPal has been involved in several public controversies or disputes after freezing the account of high profile users such as Richard Kyankathen-owner of the website Something Awfulin September 2005, Cryptome in March 2010, and April Winchellthe owner of Regretsyin December 2011.
+PayPal has been involved in several public controversies or disputes after freezing the account of high-profile users such as Richard Kyankathen-owner of the website Something Awfulin September 2005, Cryptome in March 2010, and April Winchellthe owner of Regretsyin December 2011.
 The account was reinstated, and PayPal apologized and donated to her cause.
 In September 2010, PayPal froze the account of Markus Persson, a Minecraft developer.
-Persson publicly said that he had not received a clear explanation from PayPal as to why the account was frozen, and that PayPal was threatening to keep the money in the account if they found any suspicious activity.
-His account contained around €600,000 ($655,842 USD).
+Persson publicly said that he had not received a clear explanation from PayPal as to why the account was frozen, and that PayPal was threatening to keep the money in the account if it found any suspicious activity.
+His account contained around €600,000 (US$655,842).